haingoctu/openargs_reddit/README.md

 # openargs_reddit
-Polls postcast's *.libsyn.com rss feed, and the update link to openargs subreddit
+Polls postcast's *.libsyn.com rss feed, and the update link to openargs subreddit.

-To Use:
+Currently running on r/openargs

+To Use for your own subreddit:
 Edit the config file, and filename fields in subreddit_write to update it.